96-HOUR CERTIFICATE, Completed with 6 courses

-Southwestern College students may take these courses at the Continuing Education price unless they are using the course to meet graduate program degree requirements.
+Southwestern College students may take these courses at the Continuing Education (CE) price unless they are using the course to meet graduate program degree requirements.

-- Wilderness Fast OR Community-Based Ecotherapy Project
+- Wilderness Fast

-Skills you will learn:
+Skills you will be introduced to:

 - A framework for Earth-based healing that addresses the stresses of contemporary life, including depression, addiction, grief, and anxiety.